-(Speaking & Listening Standards, Comprehension & Collaboration, Strands 1-3) (Writing Standards, Text Types & Purposes, Strands 2 and 3, Production & Distribution of Writing, Strand 4, and Research to Build & Present Knowledge, Strand 7) (Reading Standards, Integration of Knowledge & Ideas, Strand 7)
+(Speaking & Listening Standards, Comprehension & Collaboration, Strands 1-3)

+(Writing Standards, Text Types & Purposes, Strand 2, Production & Distribution of Writing, Strand 4, and Research to Build & Present Knowledge, Strand 7)

-- 1. Encourage students to interview a parent, a guardian, or an adult mentor about a friend or someone close to them who has passed away.
+1. Encourage students to interview a parent or an adult mentor about a friend or someone close to them who has moved or passed away.
 How was this person important to them?
 Did they get a chance to say goodbye?
 How did they say goodbye?
-How did they feel?
-What did they do to make themselves feel better?
-What advice do they have for other people who have had a loved one pass away? - 2.
-Have students talk to a parent, a guardian, or an adult mentor about their experiences with bullying.
-Were they bullied?
-Did they know someone who was bullied?
+What did they do to feel better?
+What advice do they have for someone who have had a loved one move or pass away?

+- 2. Have students talk to a parent or an adult mentor about their experiences with bullying.
+Were they bullied or know someone who was bullied?
 How did they react and handle the situation?
 Did they forgive the bully?
 What advice do they have for anyone being bullied or bullying others? - 3.
 Ask students to draw portraits of people who are their personal role models and answer a few questions about their role models to present their portrait to the class.
 Who is your role model?
 Why do you admire him or her?
 How has this person influenced you or what has this person taught you?
 What actions and qualities of your role model do you admire most? - 4.
-Encourage students to ask a parent, a guardian, or an adult mentor to accompany them on an interview with someone who plays chess.
-How did the person get started playing and how often does she or he play?
+If possible, invite a parent, a guardian, or someone from the community to the classroom who plays chess.
+Help students brainstorm a list of questions to ask the guest: How did the person get started playing and how often does she or he play?
 How important is it to have a strategy or game plan?
 What is the person's strategy?
 What is most challenging about the game?
 How does the person think the game of chess can be useful for navigating obstacles in life? - 5.
 Marcus becomes interested in chess after he stumbles upon CM and other players playing chess games in the park.
-If possible, ask students to go with a parent or guardian to a park or an area where people frequently play chess and observe them https://www.youtube.com/watch?v=KITEQZ5Sy4E
+If possible, ask students to go with a parent or guardian to a park or an area where people frequently play chess and observe them playing.
+What is happening?
+How is the situation similar to or different from the scene described in Chess Rumble?
+Students should write about their observations and bring them to class to reflect in small groups. - 6.
+Have students play chess with a parent, a guardian, or an adult at home and both ask and reflect upon the following questions: Have you ever played chess before?
+Is it harder or easier than you thought?
+What strategy did you use while playing?
+Did you use the three-step game plan that CM and Marcus use?
+Why is it important to think about your next three moves?